microsoft/WhatTheHack/007-AzureMonitoring/Student/00-Getting-Started.md

 ## Description

+For Challege 0, you will deploy an environment in Azure that consists of two Azure Resource Groups with different set of resources.
+These include the VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor.

 ### Required Tools

 The following tools are required to deploy Azure infrastructure using Azure CLI with an ARM Template.